 AREVA was one of them — mining 15% of the world's uranium that year.
 The company focuses on reducing the level of carbon involved in power generation, focusing mostly on nuclear, but also starting a move into the renewable energy sector.

 The company's main mines are in Canada, Kazakhstan, and Niger, with a number of projects under development in Africa.
 And though it's one of the biggest companies in nuclear mining, its nuclear activities don't stop there...

 AREVA also designs and constructs nuclear reactors, a sector that brought in 37% of the company's revenue in 2011, and its subsidiary AREVA Med, based in the U.S., is involved in nuclear medicine research.

 Cameco Corporation (TSE: CCO, NYSE: CCJ)

-Canada-based Cameco also mined 16% of the world's uranium last year, with operations in Kazakhstan and Australia and a heavy focus in Saskatchewan, Canada.
+Canada-based Cameco also mined 9144 tons of uranium --15% of the world's total supply-- in 2013, with operations in Kazakhstan and Australia and a heavy focus in Saskatchewan, Canada.